syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 documentation: ug
 ---

-# Getting started with WinUI Chart
+# Getting started with WinUI Funnel Chart

+This section explains how to populate the funnel chart with data, a header, data labels, legend, and tooltips, as well as the essential aspects for getting started with the chart.

-## Creating an application with WinUI Chart
+## Creating an application with WinUI Funnel Chart

 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop) or [WinUI 3 app in UWP for C#](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp).
 2. Add reference to [Syncfusion.Chart.WinUI](https://www.nuget.org/packages/Syncfusion.Chart.WinUI/) NuGet.